nandhu6523/PROMPT-ENGINEERING/README.md

 a) Variational Autoencoders (VAEs)

-Learn to encode and reconstruct data.
+ i] Learn to encode and reconstruct data.

-Used in image enhancement and speech synthesis.
+ ii] Used in image enhancement and speech synthesis.

 b) Generative Adversarial Networks (GANs)

 Consist of two networks:

-Generator – Creates synthetic data.
+ i] Generator – Creates synthetic data.

-Discriminator – Distinguishes between real and fake data.
+ ii] Discriminator – Distinguishes between real and fake data.

 Applied in deepfakes, AI-generated art, and image enhancement.